mirage/wodan/doc/layout.md

 this looks at the fsid, the crc, and the type flag which must indicate a root).

+There is also a special kind of unallocated block, which looks like a root node block but is at generation zero (considered invalid).
+This is used to speed up bisection on freshly created filesystems.
+The bisection considers these blocks valid as lower bounds, but they are not valid root nodes.

 ## The superblock

 ```